AdaCore/learn/content/courses/ada_2022_whats_new/chapters/user_defined_literals.rst

       Print (2.99_792_458e+8);
    end Main;

-As you see, real and integer literals are turned into strings preserving the formatting from the source code, while string literals are decoded:
-:ada:`From_String` is passed the denoted string value.
+As you see, real and integer literals are converted to strings while preserving the formatting in the source code, while string literals are decoded: :ada:`From_String` is passed the specified string value.
-In any case, the compiler translates these literals into function calls.
+In all cases, the compiler translates these literals into function calls.

 Turn Ada into JavaScript
 ------------------------